 This course explores how feminism is understood throughout the world and examines struggles for women’s equality in both a historical and transnational perspective.
-It examines the relationship between Western and so-called “Third World” feminisms, especially as efforts to empower women are impacted by nationalism, race, class and caste, religion, sexuality, and immigration.
+It examines the relationship between feminisms in the Global North and the Global South, especially as efforts to empower women are impacted by nationalism, race, class and caste, religion, sexuality, and immigration.
 It also interrogates the complex process of globalization to understand why it is experienced differently based on gender as well as geographical location.
-Theoretical developments in feminist and postcolonial theory and case studies of transnational feminist activism allow students to critically explore political movements to address a variety of human rights issues throughout the world.
+Theoretical developments in transnational feminist and postcolonial theory and case studies of transnational feminist activism allow students to critically explore political movements to address intersecting inequities throughout the world.
 Prerequisite: WGSS 12000.
-Every three years; alternates with WGSS 20200 and 20600.
-Not offered 2013-2014.
-[C, HSS]

-This course addresses a broad range of “queer” issues and the lived experiences of sexual minorities throughout the world.
+This course addresses a broad range of “queer” issues and the lived experiences of sexual minorities through-out the world.
 It explores major events in the history of lesbian, gay, bisexual, transgender, transsexual, and queer political movements in the United States and transnationally to understand the social construction of identities and movements and how they have changed in different times and places—-often as a result of race-, class-, and gender-based inequities.
 The course also considers the categories used to describe same-sex desire.
 How do the Western terms used above help (or hinder) our understandings of the experiences of Indian hijras, Thai “Toms” & “Dees,” Native American two-spirit people, drag queens and kings, and others who do not fit “neatly” within single categories of gender, sex, and sexuality?
 Prerequisite: WGSS 12000.
-Every three years; alternates with WGSS 20200 and 20400.
-Spring 2014.
-[C, HSS]

-This course is a supervised participation in practical efforts toward understanding and/or working for gender equity; to be undertaken through approved placement in an organization in the community or a student-defined project addressing these goals.
-The work culminates in written analysis of the practicum experience in relation to coursework in WGSS.
+This course involves mentored participation a student-defined project in feminist praxis.
+The student will engage in practical efforts toward understanding and/or working for gender justice, and the course will culminate in written analysis of the practicum experience in relation to coursework in WGSS.
+Practicum could include: organizing events on campus around feminist issues, publishing a feminist newsletter, or staging a theatre production, in conjunction with academic work on the topic.
 Students interested in a practicum experience are also urged to explore the Antioch Women’s Students Semester in Europe (Fall), the GLCA Philadelphia Center Urban Program, and make prior arrangements with a Women’s, Gender, and Sexuality Studies faculty member to count their off-campus work as a practicum upon submission of a reflective paper or journal entries.
 Prerequisite: WGSS 12000 and at least one other WGSS course; permission of the chairperson is required before registration.
-Annually.
-Fall and Spring.